Olipear/Portfolio/src/pages/projects/project-1.md

           Since another relatively unique feature of the 620 was it's customisation options, I found the luxury car market to be good case studies to look to.
         image: /img/products-grid1.jpg
+        subsection: >-
+          At almost £7000, the 620 chair really had one main competitor, the

+          much better known 'Eames chair', retailing at around £5000.
+The other

+          key competition were from places like Made.com, and other designer

+          outlets.
+However even the most expensive chairs from sites like

+          Made.com were not directly competing, so I broadened my search to

+          include other high end luxury good.

+          Since another relatively unique feature of the 620 was it's customisation options, I found the luxury car market to be good case studies to look to.
     standout: false
     headerimage: /img/research.png
 tags: